mvertescher/DPM-Winter-2013/README.md

 DPM-Winter-2013
 ======================

-Java Legos NXT project for an autonomus robot designed to play an organized game with another robot based upon project specifications.
+Java Legos NXT project for an autonomous robot designed to play an organized game with another robot based upon project specifications.